 Bonus: This place is open early.

 As one of the best Tex-Mex restaurants in Houston, it's only natural Lupitas would also make the list of best burritos.
 This family-friendly spot located in Sugar Land is worth the drive — even for the most ardent Inner Loopers — for the burritos alone.
 The ground beef burrito is stuffed with the typical rice and beans, but, instead of the standard cheese, it's filled with chili con queso and topped with enchilada gravy.
 When the weather heats up in Houston, pair the burrito with one of the refreshing frozen margaritas.

 Tip: Pair your burrito with one of the restaurant's refreshing margaritas, and finish out your meal with the banana flautas.

-The menu is extensive, to say the least — with dozens of traditional Tex-Mex dishes, including six different kinds of burritos.
-While all of them are delicious, your best bet is the fajita burrito: a large flour tortilla, filled with beans and your choice of chicken, beef or pork fajita.
+The menu is extensive, to say the least, with dozens of traditional Tex-Mex dishes and six different kinds of burritos.
+While all of them are delicious, your best bet is the fajita burrito: a large flour tortilla, filled with beans and your choice of chicken, beef, or pork fajita.
 Top it with the red or green chili and cheese, and enjoy!